Abdulkhader081/ultimate-linux-guide/01-getting-started/alpha.md

 # Linux over Windows
-# changes to check git push after forking the repo
+# changing some piece of code to create conflict

 ### Performance and Efficiency
-- **Better Resource Utilization**: Linux is lightweight and consumes fewer system resources compared to Windows.
+- **Better Resource Utilization**: Linux is lightweightless.
 - **High Scalability**: Linux efficiently scales from small embedded systems to enterprise data centers without performance degradation.

 ### Security and Reliability